The Dopamine Problem We Built

 The answer was dopamine.
 Not drugs.
 Feeds.

-The result is what we described in The Gameable Society: a population fluent in the language of self-improvement but structurally prevented from acting on it.
+The result is what The Gameable Society documented: a population fluent in the language of self-improvement but structurally prevented from acting on it.
 People who can explain periodization, compound interest, and dopamine regulation.
 Who know the meta.
 Who have never played the game.

 The Loop That Broke Us